 Clearstream Default Management

-Important note: The process described hereafter is the general approach, which is in principle undertaken to handle a default.
+Important note: The process described hereafter is the general approach to handle a default in accordance with the Principle 13 of CPSS-IOSCO and article 41 (1) of the Regulation (EU) No 909/2014 on improving securities settlement in the European Union and on central securities depositories (hereinafter “CSDR”).
 It does not override the contractual agreements (GTCs and/or bilateral agreement(s)) in place with the customer.

 The default management process of Clearstream has been implemented in accordance with the Principle 13 CPSS-IOSCO and CSD-Regulation and can be summarised as follows: